Irina Mikitenko: Marathon running

 She claimed victory at the 2011 Parelloop 10K in April.
 Running at the 2011 London Marathon, she could not keep pace with the race leaders and ended the race in seventh while Mary Keitany won the race with a time equal to Mikitenko's best.
 Her season went well from there on, however: she won the Avon Frauenlauf and Berlin 10K races and was runner-up to Florence Kiplagat at the 2011 Berlin Marathon in a time of 2:22:18 hours.
 She had two marathon outings in 2012.
 Her fastest was a run of 2:24:53 for seventh at the 2012 London Marathon, making her the fastest European in the race.
 She returned to the city later that August to compete in the 2012 Olympic marathon, where she placed 14th overall.

 She took third place at the 2013 Tokyo Marathon (a new addition to the World Marathon Majors circuit).

-At the Berlin Marathon 2013 she finished 3rd behind the winner Florence Kiplagat and Sharon Cherop.
-He time of crossing the finish line in 2:24:54 is a world record in the Masters 40 division.
+At the Berlin Marathon 2013, she finished 3rd behind the winner Florence Kiplagat and Sharon Cherop.
+The time of crossing the finish line in 2:24:54 is a world record in the Masters 40 division.

-In 2014 she announced her retirement from professional running in a press conference in the context of the 2014 Berlin Marathon.
+In 2014, she announced her retirement from professional running in a press conference in the context of the 2014 Berlin Marathon.